james-hinton/zhanmusi/README.md

-# This is a playground website I sometimes add weird stuff to
+# Random playground website
+If you really want to, check it out on [https://james-hinton.netlify.app](https://www.james-hinton.netlify.app/)